BehindTheScenery/BTSEngine-Concurrent/README.md

 You can use this mod in any public modpacks hosted across CurseForge and Modrinth without written permission to mod owner or authors.

+You can also use this mod in any modpacks or projects on other websites, but you need to credit back to mod official respective pages.

 You can use this mod in any, original or modified, form in private modpacks as long as they're not released into public.

-You can freely create videos and/or livestreams with this mod, crediting that you are using this mod is advised, but not required.
+You can freely, free of charge, create videos and/or livestreams with this mod, crediting that you are using this mod is advised, but not required.

-You cannot modify this mod without written permission from the mod owner or authors if owner is unaccessible.
+You cannot modify this mod without written permission for the public modpacks or projects from the mod owner or authors if owner is unaccessible.

 You cannot claim this mod as yours in any possible way.
 ```